 An AP window occurs during embryonic life when there is incomplete septation of the common arterial trunk, allowing an abnormal connection between the ascending aorta and the pulmonary artery.
 The two semilunar valves (aortic and pulmonary) are typically formed normally.
 The location of the window defect is between the semilunar valves and the branch pulmonary arteries.
 Three types of AP window are type I (proximal), occurring between the posterior wall of the ascending aorta and lateral wall of the main pulmonary artery; type II (distal), occurring between the posterior wall of the ascending aorta and the anterior wall of the origin of the right pulmonary artery; and type III, which is a combination of type I and II.
 Type I is the most common type of AP window.
 The size of the connection is variable but is usually large, unrestrictive, and hemodynamically significant.
 In less than 10% of the cases, the AP window is small and pressure restrictive.

-The diagnosis and management of AP window requires a multidisciplinary team that includes a pediatrician, cardiologist, cardiac surgeon, geneticist, intensivist and a radiologist.
-The disorder is managed with surgery, but the key it ensure that the child does not have any other associated congenital heart defects.
-Once the surgery is performed, the infant is usually monitored by cardiac nurses.
+The diagnosis and management of AP window require an interprofessional team that includes a pediatrician, cardiologist, cardiac surgeon, geneticist, intensivist, and radiologist.
+The disorder is managed with surgery, but the key that the child does not have any other associated congenital heart defects.
+Once the surgery is performed, the infant is usually monitored by cardiac or critical care nurses.
 If this is an isolated defect, the outcomes are good.
+Pharmacists should review the dosing of medications and provide teaching to families of patients.
+Specialty care nurses help coordinate care and update the team on changes in patient status.
 For children with multiple other defects, the outlook is guarded.
-A geneticist should be consulted to test for DiGeorge Syndrome.
+A geneticist should be consulted if the patient has DiGeorge syndrome.

 |||Li W,Bin G,Jiang W,Shuang Y, Prenatal Diagnosis of Aortopulmonary Window by 2-Dimensional Echocardiography: Summary of 8 Cases.
 Journal of ultrasound in medicine : official journal of the American Institute of Ultrasound in Medicine.
 2018 Oct 12; [PubMed PMID: 30312989]|